What Costs and Fees Are Associated with Bridging Loans?

 Please note that the rates above are for example purposes, were correct at the time of writing and are subject to change at the lender’s discretion.

-Bridging loan interest is much more expensive compared to a typical residential mortgage, which will have an annual interest rate of between 1% to 2%.
+Bridging loan interest is much more expensive than a typical residential mortgage, with an annual interest rate of 1% and 2%.

 As an example, someone borrowing £200,000 on a property worth £250,000 at 0.79% interest from Lendinvest would pay £1612 per month.

-There are other factors affecting interest rates.
-Lenders may charge higher interest rates if the property is in poor condition (perhaps because it is damaged or dilapidated).
+Other factors affect interest rates.
+Lenders may charge higher interest rates if the property is in poor condition (perhaps damaged or dilapidated).

-The location of the property will also have an impact: a property in a popular area where it is easier to sell may attract a lower interest rate.
+The location of the property will also impact its value: a property in a popular area where it is easier to sell may attract a lower interest rate.

 How bridging loan interest is repaid